 Birmingham City information

-The address for Birmingham City Football Club is Birmingham City Football Club plc, St Andrew's Stadium, Cattell Road, Birmingham, B9 4RL.
+The address for Birmingham City Football Club is Birmingham City Football Club plc, St Andrew’s Trillion Trophy Stadium, Cattell Road, Birmingham, B9 4RL.

-The Birmingham City away fans guide can be accessed via the following link:
+with the away fans guide accessed via the following link:

 We have picked out the key information for Town fans below, and added other material based on our experience of going to St Andrew’s and information that is specific to our fans.